-- (b) See footnotes (c), (d) and (e) below for information concerning the number, value and vesting schedules on restricted stock awards to the Named Executive Officers under the Stock Plan.
-The options granted to Named Executive Officers during 2004 pursuant to the Stock Plan are discussed below under "Option Grants in the Last Fiscal Year." - (c) Mr. Stahl became President and Chief Executive Officer of the Company during February 2002.
+(b) See footnotes (c), (d) and (e) below for information concerning the number, value and vesting schedules on restricted stock awards to the Named Executive Officers under the Stock Plan.
+The options granted to Named Executive Officers during 2004 pursuant to the Stock Plan are discussed below under "Option Grants in the Last Fiscal Year."

+(c) Mr. Stahl became President and Chief Executive Officer of the Company during February 2002.
 In March 2005, Mr. Stahl will receive a bonus of \$455,000 in respect of 2004 pursuant to the terms of the Executive Bonus Plan, and based upon the achievement of certain predetermined, objective performance-based bonus criteria that had been established in early 2004 by the Compensation Committee.
-The amount shown for Mr. Stahl under Other Annual Compensation for 2004 includes \$95.677 in respect of gross ups for taxes on imputed income arising out of (x) personal use of a Company-provided automobile, (y) premiums paid or reimbursed by the Company in respect of life insurance and (z) reimbursements for mortgage principal and interest payments pursuant to Mr. Stahl's employment agreement, as amended.
+The amount shown for Mr. Stahl under Other Annual Compensation for 2004 includes \$95,677 in respect of gross ups for taxes on imputed income arising out of (x) personal use of a Company-provided automobile, (y) premiums paid or reimbursed by the Company in respect of life insurance and (2) reimbursements for mortgage principal and interest payments pursuant to Mr. Stahl's employment agreement, as amended.
 In addition, although not required to be disclosed in the Summary Compensation Table above pursuant to Item 402 of Regulation S-K, Mr. Stahl's compensation for 2004 also included (i) \$21,188 in respect of use of a Company-provided automobile, (ii) \$11,886 in Company-paid contributions under the Company's Executive Medical Plan, and (iii) \$8,500 for tax preparation expenses in 2004.
-The amount shown under All Other Compensation for 2004 reflects (i) \$16,513 in respect of life insurance premiums, (ii) \$135,968 of additional compensation in respect of interest and principal payments on a mortgage loan which Products Corporation made to Mr. Stahl on May 20, 2002 (prior to the passage of the Sarbanes-Oxley Act of 2002 and its prohibitions on loans to executive officers) to purchase a principal residence in the New York metropolitan area pursuant to his employment agreement (see ' Employment Agreements and Termination of Employment Arrangements"), (iii) \$6,150 in respect of matching contributions under the Revlon Employees Savings, Investment and Profit Sharing Plan (a 401(k) savings plan and, as amended and restated from time to time, the "Savings Plan"), and (iv) \$15,000 in respect of matching contributions under the Revlon Excess Savings Plan for Key Employees.
-On April 14, 2004, Mr. Stahl was awarded a grant of 2,700,000 shares of restricted stock under the Stock Plan.
-The value of the restricted stock Awards granted to Mr. Stahl on April 14, 2004 as reflected in the table is based on the \$3.03 per share closing price of Revlon, Inc.'s Class A Common Stock on the NYSE on the grant date.
-The value of these restricted stock Awards as of December 31, 2004 was \$6,210,000, based on a per share price of \$2.30, the closing price of Revlon, Inc.'s Class A Common Stock on the NYSE on December 31, 2004.
-Provided Mr. Stahl remains continuously employed by the Company, or if he is terminated by the Company without "cause" or if he terminates his employment for "good reason" (as each such term is described in Mr. Stahl's employment agreement, as amended), his 2004 restricted stock Award will vest in one-third increments beginning on April 14, 2005 and thereafter as to an additional one-third on each subsequent anniversary of the grant date.
-No dividends will be paid on unvested restricted stock granted to Mr. Stahl in 2004.
+The amount shown under All Other Compensation for 2004 reflects (i) \$16,513 in respect of life insurance premiums, (ii) \$15,968 of additional compensation in respect of interest and principal payments on a mortgage loan which Products Corporation made to Mr. Stahl on May 20, 2002 (prior to the passage of the Sarbanes-Oxley Act of 2002 and its prohibitions on loans to executive officers) to purchase a principal residence in the New York metropolitan area pursuant for Key Employees.
+On April 14, 2004, Mr. Stahl on April 14, 2004 as reflected in the table is based on the \$3.03 per share closing price of RevIon, Inc.'s Class A Common Stock on the NYSE on the grant date.
+The value of the serticted stock Awards as of December 31, 2004 was \$6,210,000, based on a per share price of \$2.30, the closing price of RevIon, Inc.'s Class A Common Stock on th